s-hopper01110/Sprint-Challenge-Redux-Smurfs/Answers.md

-1. Name 3 JavaScript Array/Object Methods that do not produce side-effects?
-Which method do we use to create a new object while extending the properties of another object?
-1. Describe `actions`, `reducers` and the `store` and their role in Redux.
+ In your own words, describe actions, reducers and the store and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+ Store: a JS object that contains the state of the app.
+ Reducers: Accepts the previous state  and are pure functions
+ Actions: Returns the next state of the app

-1. What is the difference between Application state and Component state?
+ What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
-1. What is middleware?
+Component state is local vs. application state is global.

-1. Describe `redux-thunk`, what does it allow us to do?
-How does it change our `action-creators`?
+ Describe redux-thunk, what does it allow us to do?
+Is a middleware that is used to handle async actions in redux and also helps with larger projects.

-1. Which `react-redux` method links up our `components` with our `redux store`?
+ How does it change our action-creators?If it an action creator returning  function instead of an object it executes the returning function.